National High School Game Academy

 - What do you hope to gain from participating in Carnegie Mellon’s Pre-College Programs?
 (300-500 words maximum)

 - Tell us about your favorite game.
 Why do you find it fun?
+Be specific about the aspects that make it fune for you.
 (300 words maximum)

 Frequently Asked Questions